Assembly code generated from Rust for parameter passing

 }

 The assembly code generated for the above function is shown below.
-One interesting thing to note here is as the compiler has really optimized the passing of the Complex
+One interesting thing to note here is that the compiler has optimized the passing of the Complex

 object by storing the real